Press Releases & SEO: All You Need To Know

 In other words, press releases are pieces of content that you distribute and publish to news platforms to inform people about your events or updates.

 Aside from that, press releases also play a vital role in search engine optimisation (SEO) that many brands do not know.
-Along those lines, here’s all you need to know about press releases and their relevance to SEO.
+Along those lines, here’s all you need to know about press releases and their SEO relevance.

 The relevance of PR for SEO